-10 on error goto 100 20 defshr w#, j1/wt110 30 defshr x#, j2/wt110 40 defshr y#, j3/wt110 50 sum# = w# + x# + y# 60 print sum# 70 goto 50 100 if err() <> 32 then end 110 print "Jaguar offline" 120 goto 50
+10 ON ERROR GOTO 100 20 DEFSHR w#, j1/wt110 30 DEFSHR x#, j2/wt110 40 DEFSHR y#, j3/wt110 50 sum# = w# + x# + y# 60 PRINT sum# 70 GOTO 50 100 IF err() <> 32 then end 110 PRINT "JAGXTREME offline" 120 GOTO 50

-TCP/IP Commands (JAGXTREME Only)
+TCP/IP Commands

 JagBASIC TCP/IP "sockets" commands allow JagBASIC application programs to utilize the TCP/IP communications.
-A JagBASIC application can communicate to a TCP/IP application running on a PC host or to a JagBASIC application in another JagXTREME Indicator.
+A JagBASIC application can communicate to a TCP/IP application running on a PC host or to a JagBASIC application in another JAGXTREME terminal.
 The JagBASIC socket commands have functionality similar to the BSD socket commands.
 A JagBASIC application may have up to eight open sockets at once.
 JagBASIC closes all open sockets when the JagBASIC application terminates.

-Commands Usage ACCEPT\$ Allows new connection request to be accepted CONNECT Initiates TCP/IP connection to a remote host LISTEN Initiates TCP/IP to begin queuing connection requests RECV\$ Allows data to be received over an established connection SEND Allows data to be sent over an established connection SOCKET Creates socket for CONNECT command SOCKCLS Closes an established connection SOCKOPT Sets socket to blocking or non-blocking
+Commands Usage ACCEPT\$ Allows new connection request to be accepted CONNECT Initiates TCP/IP connection to a remote host IPD Converts a double float representation of an IP address to a dotted string representation of an IP address IPS Converts the dotted string representation of an IP address to a double for storage in Shared Data.
+LISTEN Initiates TCP/IP to begin queuing connection requests RECV\$ Allows data to be received over an established connection SEND Allows data to be sent over an established connection SOCKET Creates socket for CONNECT command SOCKCLS Closes an established connection SOCKOPT Sets socket to blocking or non-blocking